 This inability to feel full may be due to changes in the way food is perceived.
 When people with the rs9930609 risk variant look at food, the areas of the brain that control appetite, impulse and reward processing respond differently compared to people with the normal FTO gene.

 Studies also show that FTO may influence the levels of two hormones – ghrelin (the “hunger hormone”) and leptin (the “satiety hormone”).
-Each of these hormones are involved in appetite control, but exactly how these changes explain the link between FTO and obesity remains to be seen.
-Multiple studies (1, 2, 3, 4) have also identified an association between the rs9939609 risk variant and an increased risk of type 2 diabetes, which is not surprising considering the strong link between obesity and type diabetes.
+Each of these hormones are involved in appetite control.
+But exactly how these changes explain the link between FTO and obesity remains to be seen.